djchateau/ISKTER/README.md

 [^1]: Has not been run since 2019.
-[^2]: Last episode appears to been posted in April 2022.
+[^2]: Last episode appears to been posted in April 2022, but still worth listening through the available episodes.
 [^3]: Last feed update was back in October 2023, but still lots of useful information here.